HTV04/mmlc-dac-extractor/README.md

 - Enjoy!

 ## To-do
-- Add another script for Rockman ROMs (too lazy right now).
-- Add patches for other Mega Man and Rockman ROMs.
+- Add another script and patches for Rockman ROMs.